syedad218/bitcasino/README.md

 Voila!

+## Stack used

+- React.js @17 - Frontend library for writing components
+- Material-UI @5.4 - For rendering Grid based UI and specific UI components like Autocomplete, button, etc.
+- Emotion JS (CSS in JS) @11 - For styling components and customizing MUI components
+- Apollo Client @3.5 - Client interface for GraphQL query and mutation
+- GraphQL @16.3 - For parsing response from GraphQL server
+- Lodash @4.17 - For utility functions like debounce, escapeRegExp, etc.
+- Typescript @4.5 - For type checking

+## CI/CD

+- Build and Deployment done using GitHub Actions and Github Pages
+- Deployed site available here:- https://syedad218.github.io/bitcasino-assignment

 ## How to use

 - type the ticker symbol/name for your favorite cryptocurrency in the select box on the right.